umbraco/UmbracoDocs/14/umbraco-forms/developer/security.md

 ### Marking Questions in Forms as Sensitive

 Once the users are set up with the appropriate permissions, the next step is to identify which form fields should be marked as sensitive.

-This ensures that only authorized users in the Sensitive Data user group can access and view these fields.
+Marking a field as sensitive ensures that only authorized users in the Sensitive Data user group can access data from these fields.

 To mark questions as sensitive, follow these steps: